| PathEngine home | previous: | next: |

 errorValue = GetLastError();

-MessageBox(NULL, fileName, "Error: Failed to obtain the PathEngine root interface query method in", MB_OK);
+MessageBox(NULL, fileName, "Error: Failed to obtain entry point for DLLExport_Init in", MB_OK);

 sprintf(buffer, "%d", errorValue);